 Simple Yet Opulent: Sybil's lifestyle is discussed this way, as well as why expensive boot last so long compared to cheap ones (although Vimes prefers the latter).

 Smash Cut: Narrative version — it cuts straight from Nobby finding the on switch for the Klatchian fire engine to "They put out the flames eventually".

 Smug Snake: Captain Quirke of the Day Watch.
 Don't worry, he gets a hilarious comeuppance.

 Standing Between The Enemies: Carrot had a truly epic example when he successfully shamed two armies of trolls and dwarves.
-They were ready to rip each other apart until he came and basically told them that their dear old mothers would not be proud.
+They were ready to rip each other apart until he came and basically told them to stop it or he'll arrest the lot of them.
 When it works, the other Watch members are astounded and a little alarmed.

 Still The Leader: Vimes, although Carrot gets a lot more respect than he really wants.